MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/boundary-groups.md

 <!--6521835-->

-Starting in version 2002, to help you better identify and troubleshoot device behaviors with boundary groups, you can view the boundary groups for specific devices.
+To help you better identify and troubleshoot device behaviors with boundary groups, you can view the boundary groups for specific devices.
 In the **Devices** node or when you show the members of a **Device Collection**, add the new **Boundary Group(s)** column to the list view.

 - If a device is in more than one boundary group, the value is a comma-separated list of boundary group names.